 Buying Away Team Tickets

 Sometimes the best way to get in is with the visiting team.
 For example, in my quest to see a game at Liverpool I might decide to buy tickets from West Bromwich Albion when they are playing there.
 And this might work.
 But one of my rules for attending English soccer games is “Don’t sit with the away fans unless you’re one of them.”
 I’m not quite that strict about it, but in my experience, the away fans tend to be the hard-core ones, and life in the away end can get quite rowdy.
+But getting away tickets can be hard, so don’t get your hopes up.

 I had a great time with the Sunderland people at Chelsea, but I had friends in there, and Sunderland won – which brings me to another rule, “Don’t show your away colors outside the stadium.”